 PDF download Download Article

-1. This sigil symbolizes Lilith’s darkly feminine independence and defiance.
-It is believed to be a stylized version of Lilith’s name in the Theban (or witch’s alphabet), and often features an upward-pointing triangle with a hook at the bottom, encircled or connected to crescent moons (for the feminine) and a serpent or owl.
+1. It is believed to be a stylized version of Lilith’s name in the Theban (or witch’s alphabet), and often features an upward-pointing triangle with a hook at the bottom, encircled or connected to crescent moons (for the feminine) and a serpent or owl.
 Lilith was thought to be Adam’s cursed first wife in the Bible; she also appears in ancient Mesopotamian texts as a demon goddess of the night.
-Early occultists and Wiccans often used this sigil in rituals and as a symbol of protection, and it has also become a goth symbol and an emblem for feminine power.[13]
+Early occultists and Wiccans often used this sigil in rituals and as a symbol of protection, and it has also become a goth symbol and an emblem for feminine power.[15]

 • Origin: Christian/Hebrew Bible, ancient Mesopotamia